Ckashif/AI-Correctable-Coding-Request/README.md

 Time keeping log may provide aid.
 "Fine" added.
 Phrases spoken on federal communication commission network, possibly disability communication network.
 Disabled hostages appear to be parapellegic.

+Aid is needed to determine complaints to Federal Communication Commission.
+Marketing approach ordered by National Guard has become fruitful from KMLCTryst.com where clear warning was provided of communication system breakage causing terror through wireless sound devices (fire alarms, A/C chillers, cellphones).
+Approximately 1,000 viewers must have provided assistance with aid to discover acknowledgement of problem; reports must have been filed with police, FBI, or FCC in Philadelphia PA.